Chiropractic

 Paying for private chiropractic treatment

 Most people who have chiropractic treatment pay for it privately.
-It usually costs around £30 to £80 per session.
+It usually costs around £50 to £100 for a first session to assess your problem and plan your treatment, and then £30 to £50 per session.

 You don't need to see your GP before making an appointment, but it's best to speak to them for advice first.
 They can let you know about other treatments that might help, and can advise you if chiropractic is suitable for you.